Live expert-led training courses/learning journeys across a wide range of topics.

 It may seem like an obvious one, but get a regular slot in the diary and take the time for a weekly team meeting.
 The length of the meeting can vary week to week depending on what you choose to discuss but use this as an opportunity to give everyone a voice.

 For a quick catch up try going around the whole group and asking everyone to give a brief overview of their workload for the week and if they need any support or if they have the capacity to offer support to the rest of the team.
 Open conversations like this will help the team have a better understanding of what everyone else is doing.

-Share best practices for prioritizing to help your team distinguish between what is urgent and what is important through using the Eisenhower Matrix.
+Share best practices for prioritising to help your team distinguish between what is urgent and what is important, through using the Eisenhower Matrix.
 Encourage discussions amongst the group to help the understanding of this concept and release some unnecessary workload pressures.
 If some people seem hesitant to talk about an issue that is bothering them then give everyone the opportunity to add things to the agenda anonymously and then encourage open discussion in the meeting.